 Children's Habilitation Residential Program Waiver (CHRP)

-A waiver is an extra set of Medicaid benefits that you could qualify for in certain cases.
+A waiver is an extra set of Health First Colorado (Colorado's Medicaid Program) benefits that you could qualify for in certain cases.
 These benefits can help you remain in your home and community.
 Waivers have extra program rules and some programs may have waitlists.

 The Children's Habilitation Residential Program Waiver provides residential services for children and youth in foster care who have a developmental disability and very high needs.
 Their needs for support put them at risk for institutional care.
 Waiver services help children and youth learn and maintain skills needed to live in their communities.